sravps7/sravps7.github.io/_posts/2016-06-25-install-scikit-learn.md

 If either of them are not of a compatible version, then follow this link [here]( http://askubuntu.com/questions/101591/how-do-i-install-python-2-7-2-on-ubuntu/101595#101595 ) to upgrade.

-**Similarly, make sure your NumPy version is greater than or equal to 1.6.1 and your SciPy is greater than or equal to 0.9.**
+**Similarly, make sure your NumPy version is greater than or equal to 1.6.1 and your SciPy version is greater than or equal to 0.9.**

 Then all you have to do is run the following command: